 - Problems can be better identified using the leak down: - i) Remove the dipstick and listen at the opening.
 Air leaking through here can indicate worn pistons rings or a worn cylinder bore - ii) Listen at the opening of the air mixer box.
 Air leaking from here indicates a poor intake valve seal. - iii) Listen at the exhaust outlets air leaking from exhaust indicates a poor exhaust valve seal. - iv) Apply a small amount of soapy water to the base of the head, where it mounts to the cylinder.
-A head seal leak will be indicated by blowing bubbles in the soap mixture. - Alternative to listening, a rubber glove or similar can be stretched over the opening being checked (Air mixer box inlet, exhaust outlet, crankcase vent); if the glove inflates this indicates the location and rate of the leak. - With the problem narrowed down, correction work can more easily be carried out.
+A head seal leak will be indicated by blowing bubbles in the soap mixture. (in this case the head barrel assembly must be replaced) - Alternative to listening, a rubber glove or similar can be stretched over the opening being checked (Air mixer box inlet, exhaust outlet, crankcase vent); if the glove inflates this indicates the location and rate of the leak. - With the problem narrowed down, correction work can more easily be carried out.